Expanding Your Business Through New Product Development

 ✔ Complete a thorough analysis (from material to overhead to distribution) of how much it would cost to create your new product.

-✔ As you create and distribute new products, consider an inventory management software solution for consistent tracking and visibility across all your retail channels.
+✔ As you create and distribute new products, consider a inventory management software for consistent tracking and visibility across all your retail channels.